rdallasgray/archie-blog/_posts/2012-05-28-8-formative-evaluation.md

 date: 2012-05-28 16:25:28
 ---
 {% include JB/setup %}
-After extensive trawling of [SCRAN](http://www.scran.ac.uk/) and [RCAHMS](rcahms.gov.uk/), as well as a good bit of squinting at Google Earth and cros-referencing with sites like [Hidden Glasgow](http://www.hiddenglasgow.com/) and [Urban Glasgow] (http://urbanglasgow.co.uk/), I felt I had enough material that the Wikitude World could add real interest to the walk.
+After extensive trawling of [SCRAN](http://www.scran.ac.uk/) and [RCAHMS](rcahms.gov.uk/), as well as a good bit of squinting at Google Earth and cross-referencing with sites like [Hidden Glasgow](http://www.hiddenglasgow.com/) and [Urban Glasgow] (http://urbanglasgow.co.uk/), I felt I had enough material that the Wikitude World could add real interest to the walk.

 We're having beautiful weather in Glasgow at the moment, so it wasn't too hard to persuade a couple of friends to help out.
 Both are reasonably experienced walkers, and both have some interest in local history.